valenjet/upskill-in-testing-with-python/code/ch05/README.md

 10. **Set up pre-commit hooks** - Configure flake8 to run automatically before commits

+### pylint Exercises

+11. **Analyze your own code** - Run pylint on a personal project and aim for 8.0+ score

+12. **Fix issues systematically** - Start with E/F messages, then W, then R, finally C

+13. **Experiment with configuration** - Modify `.pylintrc` to adjust complexity thresholds or disable specific messages

+14. **Compare before/after** - Measure the score improvement after refactoring `example_with_pylint_issues.py`

+15. **Create quality gates** - Write a test that fails if pylint score drops below threshold

 ### Combined Exercises

-11. **Write code with both high coverage and clean style** - Create a small module with tests achieving 100% coverage and zero flake8 violations
+16. **Write code with both high coverage and clean style** - Create a small module with tests achieving 100% coverage and zero flake8 violations

 12. **Create a quality checklist** - Develop a checklist combining coverage targets and linting standards for your projects